 Disney has become a household name to many generations over these last one hundred years.
 The pure joy guests experience on a visit is remembered with the fondest of memories.
 It’s no wonder families, couples and individuals join Disney Vacation Club.
 The flexible Disney timeshare gives guests the opportunity to return year after year for Deluxe Disney resort hotel stays.
 One of the key things about becoming a DVC Member is choosing a home resort that you’ll enjoy staying at.
 Members pick a resort along with a point value that suits their vacation needs and choose a contract that aligns with both of these details.
 So what resorts are DVC home resorts?

 Outside of Walt Disney World there is Disney’s Vero Beach Resort in Florida about two hours south east on the Atlantic Ocean.
 There’s also Disney’s Hilton Head Island Resort in South Carolina which is about four hours by car from Disney World.
 Over at Disneyland on the west coast, there’s The Villas at Disney’s Grand Californian Hotel.
-Disneyland will also have The Villas at Disneyland Hotel which is currently under construction with an anticipated opening in 2023.
-The Hawaiian DVC resort is Aulani, Disney Vacation Club Villas on the island of O’ahu.
+Disneyland now also has The Villas at Disneyland Hotel which opens September of 2023.

 What Disney Resorts are Not DVC

 Aside from Deluxe resorts, there are also moderate and value tier resorts at Walt Disney World Resort.
 None of the following moderate and value resorts have a DVC component.
-However, it may be possible to exchange your points to stay at Disney collection resorts as they are called.
+However, it may be possible to exchange your points to stay at Disney collection resorts.
+This is not usually an economic spend of points.
 Disney’s All-Star Movies Resort, Disney’s All-Star Music Resort, Disney’s All-Star Sports Resort, Disney’s Art of Animation Resort and Disney’s Pop Century Resort are value tier resorts and are not part of DVC.

 DVC Resale Experts Makes Magic